Nathan5563/mesh-lib/README.md

      0.01%  harness  libc.so.6             [.] cfree@GLIBC_2.2.5
 ```

-Note that the added overhead for managing threads is only an issue for very small files.
+The added overhead for managing threads is only an issue for very small files.
 Even the smallest file tested (~35M) showed minor benefits with parallelism.